 Chicken Lettuce Wraps Recipe

 - Yield: 4 servings 1x

-These Teriyaki Chicken Lettuce wraps marinated with teriyaki sauce and topped with water chestnuts, shredded carrots, chopped peanuts and cilantro.
+This Chicken Lettuce Wraps Recipe is marinated with teriyaki sauce and topped with water chestnuts, shredded carrots, chopped peanuts and cilantro.

 - ½ pound boneless, skinless chicken tenderloins, thighs, or breasts

 - 3 tablespoons cornstarch (or almond flour if keto)

 - Add the sliced chicken in a Ziplock or bowl and add the teriyaki sauce and the cornstarch.
 Shake and marinate in the refrigerator for an hour or up to 24 hours.
 The longer the better.

 - Heat a medium skillet on over medium high heat.
 Remove the chicken and cook for 6 minutes total, flipping once halfway, until no longer pink on the inside and the temperature reads 165°F. For thighs or breast, it should be a little longer.
 Transfer to a serving platter and cut into bite sized pieces.